- President of the Humanitarian Law Project

 During the 1960s, Fertig was part of the Freedom Rider movement protesting Jim Crow laws in the American South.
 While engaged in these activities in Alabama on one occasion, he was jailed for “disturbing the peace.”
 Fertig went on to earn a J.D. from UCLA Law School in 1979 and eventually became a civil-rights attorney and an administrative law judge.
 He is best known, however, as the longtime president of the Humanitarian Law Project (HLP).

-Fertig strongly objected to the passage of the Antiterrorism and Effective Death Penalty Act (AEDPA) of 1996, a Patriot Act precursor, which made it a crime punishable by up to 10 years in prison to provide “material support” to any foreign organization designated as a terrorist group by the Secretary of State.
+Fertig strongly objected to the passage of the Antiterrorism and Effective Death Penalty Act (AEDPA) of 1996, a PATRIOT Act precursor, which made it a crime punishable by up to 10 years in prison to provide “financial and material support” to any foreign organization designated as a terrorist group by the Secretary of State.

 HLP v.
 Reno dragged on for several years.
 In making its case, HLP claimed that the “expert advice” it provided to the terrorists was in the area of “international law and the art of peace-making and negotiation,” and that its free speech in these areas would be infringed by the Patriot Act.
 The government’s lawyer countered that advice in these areas “was not even arguably expert.”